fruit-chat/CW3D-Dapp-Boilerplate-For-Netlify/README.md

  ┗ 📜package.json
 ```

-Start editing the `pages/index.jsx` file to customize the project according to your own needs!
+Start editing the `pages/index.jsx` file to customize the project according to your own needs! and visit [fruit chat](https://fruit-chat.com/)